AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-This is a linkage analysis project.
-Linkage analysis is a tool for locating genes on DNA strings.
-The motivation has been to investigate possible optimization of an existing linkage analysis algorithm Fast Tree Traversal, developed by a medical company DeCode Genetics in Iceland, using probabilistic graphical models.
-The current implementation of the Fast Tree Traversal Algorithm uses MTBDDs.
-The project is divided into three parts.
-The first part is an introduction to the field of linkage analysis, written to create a better understanding of the subject.
-The second part is an investigation into some of the currently available linkage analysis algorithms, and the third part is development of a new linkage analysis algorithm using PDGs.
-We have implemented a single point linkage analysis algorithm which gives an RFG as output.
-To use the output as input to a multi point algorithm the RFG must be normalized into a PDG.
-The implementation has been tested using data from the Superlink homepage.
-Superlink is another linkage analysis algorithm, which uses probabilistic graphical models, in this case Bayesian networks.
-Giving this data to the implementation the resulting RFG contains 105 nodes, which is quite small compared to the possible 4^42 nodes.
+This thesis examines linkage analysis, a method for locating genes by looking at how DNA segments are inherited together.
+The goal was to explore whether an existing algorithm, Fast Tree Traversal (developed by DeCode Genetics in Iceland), can be optimized using probabilistic graphical models (network-based representations of uncertainty).
+The current Fast Tree Traversal implementation uses MTBDDs (a compact data structure for decision diagrams).
+The thesis has three parts: an introduction to linkage analysis; a survey of existing algorithms; and the development of a new algorithm based on PDGs.
+We implemented a single-point linkage analysis algorithm that outputs an RFG.
+To use this output as input to a multi-point algorithm, the RFG must be normalized into a PDG.
+The implementation was tested with data from the Superlink website.
+Superlink is another linkage analysis algorithm that uses probabilistic graphical models, in this case Bayesian networks.
+With these data, the resulting RFG contains 105 nodes, which is very small compared with the theoretical 4^42 nodes.